mlte-team/mlte/README.md

 ### Running `MLTE`

-The `MLTE` web-based user interface (UI or frontend) allows you to create and edit system artifacts, such as the Negotiation Card, and review existing models and test catalogs.
-It requires authentication for access and allows admins to manage users.
-To access the UI, first you need to start the backend server.
-This can be done with the following command:
+The `MLTE` web-based user interface (UI) allows you to create/edit system artifacts and review existing models and test catalogs.
+To access the UI, first start the backend server with the following command:

 ```bash
 $ mlte backend
 ```

-There are a number of flags that can be used with the backend to specify parameters; see SECTION for details on those.
+There are a number of flags that can be used to specify parameters; see the backend section of the <a href="https://mlte.readthedocs.io/en/latest/using_mlte/" target="_blank">using `MLTE`</a> page for details.
 The default artifact store puts artifacts into a non-persistent, in-memory store.
 For example, running the backend with a store located in a folder called `store` relative to the folder where you are running `MLTE` would use the following command:

   ```bash
     $ mlte backend --store-uri fs://store